 To find out where your nearest Maggie's Centre is, or to access the support that is available through Maggie's Online Centre visit the Maggie's website.

 Players of the People's Postcode Lottery have had a huge impact on the support Maggie's is able to offer.
-Find out about the impact of the lottery and how you can help Maggie's do even more.
+To help support their work, sign up to play People's Postcode Lottery.